Indian Airlines Flight 421: Timeline

-Indian Airlines flight IC421 took off from Palam Airport at New Delhi with 122 passengers, bound for Srinagar via Chandigarh and Jammu in the early hours of 24 August 1984.
+Indian Airlines Flight 421 took off from Palam Airport at New Delhi with 122 passengers, bound for Srinagar via Chandigarh and Jammu in the early hours of 24 August 1984.
 At Chandigarh 67 passengers disembarked and 31 joined the flight for Jammu and Srinagar.
 At 7:30AM, seven Sikh passengers - described as being in their twenties and wielding kirpans - stormed into the cockpit and took control of the flight from Captain V.K.
 Mehta.
 On taking the cockpit, the hijackers forced the pilot to fly the aircraft to Amritsar and circle above the Golden Temple - the central shrine of the Sikh faith which had been raided in June that year by the Indian Army in an anti-terrorist operation.
-After two circles above the Golden Temple, the hijackers ordered the aircraft to fly to Lahore, Pakistan.
-At Lahore the aircraft had to circle the city for nearly 80 minutes before it was finally allowed to land by the Pakistani authorities at 9:50AM due to dangerously low fuel levels.
+After two circles above the Golden Temple, the hijackers ordered the aircraft's pilot to fly to Lahore, Pakistan.
+At Lahore the aircraft had to circle the city for nearly 80 minutes before it was finally allowed to land by the Pakistani authorities at 9:50 AM due to dangerously low fuel levels.

-Indian Prime Minister Indira Gandhi spoke with Pakistani President Zia-Ul-Haq and requested him not to allow the aircraft to leave Lahore airport.
+Indian Prime Minister Indira Gandhi spoke with Pakistani President Muhammad Zia-ul-Haq and requested him not to allow the aircraft to leave Lahore airport.
 The Indian government believed that since the hijackers were lightly armed, they could have very easily been neutralized by having special forces storm the aircraft.

-On meeting with Pakistani officials on the tarmac at Lahore, the hijackers demanded that the aircraft be re-fueled and flown to the United States of America.
+On meeting with Pakistani officials on the tarmac at Lahore, the hijackers demanded that the aircraft be re-fueled and flown to the United States.
 The Pakistanis agreed to refuel the aircraft, but advised that the aircraft lacked the range to fly to the Western Hemisphere.
 The hijackers allowed five passengers, including a three-member family, to leave the aircraft at Lahore.
 At 7 PM, one of the hijackers produced a revolver and used it to force Captain Mehta to take off from Lahore.
-Two British Nationals on board the flight later recounted that Pakistani officials had handed a paper wrapped packet to the hijackers, and that the revolver had been produced from this packet.
+Two British nationals on board the flight later recounted that Pakistani officials had handed a paper wrapped packet to the hijackers, and claimed that the revolver had been produced from this packet.